How to meditate: where to start if you’re a beginner and what are the benefits?

-It’s no surprise that meditation is steadily gaining popularity in our increasingly stressful lives.
-Research into the benefits of meditation shows that regularly meditating can have a positive impact on our bodies and minds.
-Here, we explain how to meditate with a simple meditation for beginners, and Emily Fletcher, author of Stress Less, Accomplish More, tells us more about the benefits of meditation and her method the Ziva Technique.
+Research into the benefits of meditation shows that regularly meditating can have a positive impact on our bodies and minds, something which is particularly important in these difficult and uncertain times.
+A simple meditation can help to calm the nervous system and help us to deal with racing thoughts.
+Here, we explain how to meditate with an easy meditation for beginners, and Emily Fletcher, author of Stress Less, Accomplish More, tells us more about the benefits of meditation and her method the Ziva Technique.

 How to meditate: a simple meditation for beginners